Salient Object Detection in the Deep Learning Era: An In-Depth Survey: Deep Learning based SOD Models

-\textbullet~\textbf{WSS~\cite{wang2017}} first pre-trains a two-branch network to predict image labels at one branch using ImageNet~\cite{Krizhevsky2012}, while estimating saliency maps at the other.
-The estimated maps are refined by CRF and used to fine-tune the SOD branch.
+\textbf{1) Category-level supervision.} It {has been shown} that deep features trained with only image-level labels {also provide information on} object locations~\cite{long2014convnets,zhou2016learning}, {making them} promising supervision signals for SOD training. {WSS~\cite{wang2017}, as a typical example, first pre-trains a two-branch network,} {where one branch is used to predict image labels based on} ImageNet~\cite{deng2009imagenet}, {and the other estimates} SOD maps.
+The estimated maps are refined by CRF and used to further fine-tune the SOD branch.

-\textbullet~\textbf{LICNN~\cite{cao2018lateral}} turns to an ImageNet-pretrained image classification network to generate `post-hoc' saliency maps.
-It does not need explicit training with any other SOD annotations thanks to the lateral inhibition mechanism. \textbf{2) Pseudo pixel-level supervision.} Though being informative, image-level labels are too sparse to yield precise pixel-wise saliency segmentation.
-Some researchers propose to utilize traditional un-supervised SOD methods~\cite{zhang2017supervision,zhang2018deep,li2018weakly} or contour information~\cite{li2018contour} to automatically generate noisy saliency maps, which are progressively refined and used to provide finer pixel-level supervision for training a more effective deep SOD model.

-\textbullet~\textbf{SBF~\cite{zhang2017supervision}} generates saliency predictions through a fusion process that integrates the weak saliency maps yielded by several classical un-supervised salient object detectors~\cite{yan2013hierarchical,zhang2015minimum,zhang2016exploiting} at intra- and inter-image levels.

-\textbullet~\textbf{ASMO~\cite{li2018weakly}} trains a multi-task FCN with image categorical labels and noisy maps of heuristic un-supervised SOD methods.
-The coarse saliency and the average map of the top-3 class activation maps~\cite{zhou2016learning} are fed into a CRF model to obtain finer maps for fine-tuning the SOD sub-net.